Ice Daddy

 Ice Daddy is the fifteenth studio album by American rapper Gucci Mane.
-It was released through Atlantic Records and 1017 Records on June 18, 2021.
+It was released through Atlantic Records and 1017 Global Music on June 18, 2021.
 The album features guest appearances from BigWalkDog, Pooh Shiesty, Sir Mix-a-Lot, BIG30, Lil Baby, Lil Uzi Vert, 2 Chainz, Young Dolph, E-40, Project Pat, and Peewee Longway.
 Production was handled by PabloMCR, WizardMCE, Mike Will Made It, Marzeratti, 30 Roc, Twysted Genius, Shawn Ferrari, iWeirdo, Southside, Richie Souf, Zaytoven, J-Bo, Shoddy, D.A.
 Got That Dope, SpiffoMadeIt, and Mojo Krazy.
 The album is named after Ice Davis, the son of Mane and his wife, Jamaican model Keyshia Ka'oir.

 Background

 The title of the album is named after Ice Davis, the son of Gucci Mane and his wife, Jamaican model Keyshia Ka'oir.
 Ice was almost six months old when the album was released Ice Daddy is the first album by Mane to be released since the birth of their son on December 23, 2020.
 Ice also features on the album's cover art.
 The release date of the album is also the second anniversary of Mane's single, "Proud of You", a promotional single off of his thirteenth studio album, Delusions of Grandeur (2019).